Slow music: Chord change in Germany of 639-year organ piece

 Organizers say the performance is “one of the slowest realizations of an organ musical piece.”

 A compressor in the basement creates energy to blow air into the organ to create a continuous sound.
 When a chord change happens, it’s done manually.
-On Saturday, two people changed the chord.
+On Saturday, soprano singer Johanna Vargas and organist Julian Lembke changed the chord.

+The new sound reminded some listeners of the metallic buzz inside a big ships’s engine room.

+The next chord change is planned for Feb.
+5, 2022, the German news agency dpa reported.

 When the piece officially started on Sept.
 5, 2001, it began without any sound.
 It was only on Feb.
 5, 2003, the day of the first chord change, that the first organ pipe chords could actually be heard inside the church.